 What battery brands does BYOP install in Salt Lake City?

-We install Tesla Powerwall, EG4, Anker SOLIX, Ecoflow, Lion Energy, and Ruxiu in Salt Lake City.
-Unlike a dealer who pushes one brand, we recommend the battery that actually fits your backup goals, load profile, and budget.
+We install Tesla Powerwall, Sigenergy, and EG4 in Salt Lake City — and we've installed and worked with eight battery brands across Utah homes, so we know what fits which house.
+We recommend the battery that fits your backup goals, load profile, and budget.
 Every Salt Lake City install includes the transfer switch, electrical integration, commissioning, and permitting — a single priced project.

 Does Salt Lake City get enough power outages to justify backup?